 A sitcom on CBS from 1993 to 1997 based on the writing of Miami Herald columnist Dave Barry, starred Harry Anderson (as Dave), DeLane Matthews, Zane Carney, Andrew Ducote, Meshach Taylor, J.C.
 Wendel, Patrick Warburton, and Shadoe Stevens (as Dave's best friend and editor, Kenny).
 The first two seasons are available on DVD.
 Here are some great moments with Shadoe.
 CLICK TO WATCH

 TRAXX RE-MIX is a faster, funnier, louder, shorter, no-attention-span 60 minute assault on your defenseless and frightened sense of humor.
 It's a new version of the action comedy that found a cult following probably due to its insane sense of humor.
-TRAXX, a mercenary, after battling his way through El Salvador, the Middle East and Nicaragua and killing countless terrorists, decides to retire to a life of baking gourmet cookies in a small Texas town.
-He decides wants to be the next Famous Amos.
-When he finds himself in need of money, he hires himself out as a "Town Tamer" and begins cleaning up crime-riddled Hadleyville, by killing off its lowlife street scum.
+TRAXX, a mercenary, after battling his way through El Salvador, the Middle East and Nicaragua and killing countless terrorists, decides wants to be the next Famous Amos, and retires to a life of baking gourmet cookies in a small Texas town.
+He When he finds himself out of money, and hires himself out as a "Town Tamer."
+He begins cleaning up crime-riddled Hadleyville, by killing off its lowlife street scum.
 However, things do not go as smoothly as he would have hoped.
 Crime boss Aldo Palucci brings in the dreaded Guzik brothers to get rid of Traxx which leads to a climactic showdown in the streets.
+Hilarity ensues.